 Graduate Teaching, Research, Fellowship Assistantships

-The University of Scranton provides for a monthly installment payment plan that allows students to spread payments over a 10 to 12 month period offered through ECSI.
+The University provides a no-interest, monthly installment payment plan per term offered through Nelnet Business Solutions that allows students to budget educational expenses not covered by other aid programs and loans.
 This eliminates the need to make lump sum payments prior to the beginning of each term.
 Visit the Loans & Financing Options section on the Financial Aid website for more information.

 The Federal Direct Graduate PLUS Loan is available to credit-worthy Graduate students who have exhausted their Federal Direct Stafford Loan eligibility in an academic year.
 Graduate students are required to first utilize the Direct Stafford Loan Program prior to borrowing under the Direct PLUS Loan Program.
 The U.S. Department of Education will conduct the madatory credit check.
 Direct Graduate PLUS borrowers may borrow up to the cost of attendance for the period of enrollment, minus other estimated financial assistance received for the period.
 For Graduate PLUS borrowers, complete the online Univeristy of Scranton Federal Direct Graduate PLUS Loan Request Form and complete the Federal Direct PLUS Loan Master Promissory Note (eMPN).
 Visit the Loans & Financing Options section on the Financial Aid website for more information.